 As there is insufficient room in these guidelines to include a comprehensive explanation of all ATEX requirements, reference is made to National Legislation for the legal requirements in the jurisdiction of the reader.
-The European Commission has published a non-binding Guide of Good Practice for implementing Directive 1999/92/EC [8].
+The European Commission has published a Non-binding Guide to Good Practice for Implementing Directive 1999/92/EC [13].
 This is a general and fairly basic guide.

 Many European Standards have been prepared to assist equipment manufacturers in complying with Directive 94/9/EC.
 Some of those are also relevant for users of the equipment in the context of Directive 1999/92/EC.
-An example is the European Standard for hazardous area classification of flammable dusts [9].
+An example is the European Standard for hazardous area classification of flammable dusts [14].